emagnier/romcal/README.md

 // Initialize romcal (all options are optional) const romcal = new Romcal({
   localizedCalendar: France_Fr, // The localized calendar to use with romcal
-  scope: 'gregorian' | 'liturgical', // Default: 'gregorian' (Jan 1 to Dec 31).
+  context: 'gregorian' | 'liturgical', // Default: 'gregorian' (Jan 1 to Dec 31).
 Optionally: 'liturgical' (the first Sunday of Advent to the last Saturday of Ordinary Time)
   epiphanyOnSunday: true | false, // Epiphany always a Sunday (between January 2 - 8), or on January 6
   corpusChristiOnSunday: true | false, // Corpus Christi always a Sunday, or the Thursday after Trinity Sunday
   ascensionOnSunday: true | false, // Ascension always a Sunday, or the 40th day of Easter (a Thursday)